If you want to use this site please update your browser!

 How Viking ships were made

-The construction of a longship was a colossal undertaking that required tens of thousands of hours of labor to complete when you count all of the various components of the process together.
-Those components included cutting the wood and transporting it to the building site, building the main body of the ship, forging the nails and other iron elements, fastening them in place, burning the tar, making the ropes, and weaving and sewing the sail.
-A great number of both men and women had to be working toward this common goal to bring it to fruition.
+The construction of a longship was a massive undertaking that demanded tens of thousands of hours of labor when considering all the various components involved in the process.
+These components encompassed cutting and transporting wood to the construction site, building the ship's main body, crafting iron elements like nails, fastening these components, producing tar, creating ropes, and weaving and sewing the sail.
+Numerous individuals, both men and women, had to collaborate to bring this ambitious project to fruition.

-The planks of Viking-Age ships weren’t sawed, but were instead cut along the natural grain of the wood with axes and wedges.
-This made them more flexible and easier to bend.
-They were then arranged to form the hull of the ship by means of the “clinker” or “lap-strake” method, which involved placing the planks with a slight overlap with each other – producing an effect that visually resembles steps – then fastening the planks together with nails, and then installing frames and ribs to ensure that the ship would hold its shape.
+Unlike contemporary sawing methods, the planks of Viking-Age ships were not sawn but rather cut along the natural grain of the wood using axes and wedges.
+This approach rendered the planks more flexible and easier to bend.
+Planks were then arranged in a clinker or lap-strake fashion, involving a slight overlap of planks, producing a stepped appearance.
+These planks were secured together with nails, and frames and ribs were added to maintain the ship's shape.

-Wool was the most common material used for caulking between the planks to seal any gaps, and the whole hull was then covered with a coating of pine tar to make it waterproof.
+Wool was the primary material used for caulking between the planks to seal any gaps, and the entire hull was coated with pine tar to waterproof it.

 How Viking ships were made